jk-nd/a2a-use-case/README-old.md

 ---

+**Ready to build the future of multi-agent systems?** 🚀

-This project demonstrates that **policy-driven, dynamic agent workflows** are practical and powerful.
+This project demonstrates that **policy-driven, dynamic agent workflows** are not just possible, but practical and powerful.
 The combination of A2A protocols, NPL policy enforcement, and dynamic deployment creates a new paradigm for business process automation.